 release (hSineSource); release (hSDRTx); clear hSDRTx

-The following scripts are used in this example.
+The following helper functions are used in this example.